 Purpose and Objectives

 Resources in the Assessment Toolkit are being designed to focus on providing practical guidance and strategies for staff to use in undertaking assessment, and to share good practices in the University.
 They will be published as works in progress, inviting feedback and contributions from UNSW staff.
 The topics in the collection will develop in response to needs identified by those involved in assessment at multiple levels.
-We invite you to Engage with the ongoing development of the Assessment Toolkit collection.

 This a collection of practical resources for staff which aims: